HoiJean/djangoforbeginners-book/manuscript/ch5.md

 {% endblock content %}
 ~~~~~~~~

-At the top we note that this template extends `base.html` and then wrap our desired code with `content` blocks.
-Then we use the Django Templating Language to set up a simple _for loop_ for each blog post.
+At the top we note that this template extends `base.html` and then wraps our desired code with `content` blocks.
+We use the Django Templating Language to set up a simple _for loop_ for each blog post.
 Note that `object_list` comes from `ListView` and contains all the objects in our view.

 If you start the Django server again: `python manage.py runserver`.